-- 15.3 The following is applicable to all TENS. - a.
+- 16.3 The following is applicable to all TENS. - a.
 The period for service of the notice excludes the working day on which the notice is received by the Licensing Authority and Police and the day of the event.
-Applicants should note that it is unlawful for the Licensing Authority to accept a TEN outside of this time. - b.
+Applicants should note that it is unlawful for the Licensing Authority to accept a Temporary Event Notice outside of this time. - b.
 The number of people attending the event cannot exceed 499 at any one time. - c.
-The duration of the event must not exceed 168 hours (7 days). - d.
-The same premises cannot be used for more than 12 occasions per calendar year and the aggregate number of days must not exceed 21 days.
+The duration of the event must not exceed 168 hours. - d.
+The same premises can only be used for up to 12 occasions per calendar year and the aggregate number of days must not exceed 21.

 - e.
-A Personal Licence holder may only submit a maximum of 50 TENs per year. - A person who does not hold a Personal Licence is limited to 5 TENs per year. - g.
-A Personal Licence holder can only apply for 10 'Late TENS' per year and 5 for non-personal licence holders. - 15.4 Where a 'Standard TEN' is applied for and the premises is covered by a Premises Licence and when the Police or the Environmental Health Officer have objected to the TEN, then in these circumstances they can request that the current conditions as shown on the Premises Licence be placed on the TEN. - 15.5 Where there is no Premises Licence and the Police or EHO object then the decision in respect of whether the event goes ahead will rest with the Licensing Sub-committee as the TEN cannot be conditioned. - 15.6 Where an objection notice is issued for a 'Late TEN' then the Licensing Authority must issue a counter notice which stops the TEN. - 15.7 Where an objection is made, in relation to a 'standard TEN', the Licensing Sub-committee will decide whether or not a Counter Notice should be issued to cancel the TEN after hearing the representations and evidence from either the Police or Environmental Health Officer and the giver of the TEN. - 15.8 The Police or Environmental Health Officer have a period of 3 working days to issue an objection notice if they consider the crime prevention objective will be undermined.
+A Personal Licence holder may only submit a maximum of 50 Temporary Event Notices per year. - f.
+A person who does not hold a Personal Licence is limited to 5 Temporary Event Notices per year. - g.
+A personal licence holder can only apply for 10 'Late TENS' per year and 5 for non-personal licence holders. - 16.4 Where a 'Standard TEN' is applied for and the premises is covered by a premises licence and when the police or the EHO have objected to the TEN, then in these circumstances they can request that the current conditions as shown on the licence be placed on the TEN. - 16.5 Where there is no premises licence and the police or EHO object then the decision in respect of whether the event goes ahead will rest with the Licensing Committee as the TEN cannot be conditioned. - 16.6 Where an objection notice is issued for a 'Late TEN' then the Licensing Authority must issue a counter notice which stops the TEN. - 16.7 Where an objection is made, in relation to a 'standard TEN', the Licensing Committee will decide whether or not a Counter Notice should be issued to cancel the TEN after hearing the representations and evidence from either the Police or Environmental Health Offcier and the giver of the TEN. - 16.8 The police or Environmental Health Officer have a period of 3 working days to issue an objection notice if they consider the crime prevention objective will be undermined.

-Section 16: Summary of Appeals
+Section 17: Summary of Appeals